 As we mentioned, and as wonderful as brow products are, they're truly just a Band-Aid solution for fixing uneven brows.
 They can help, and we love them for that, but they obviously won't get to the root of your uneven eyebrows—and we mean that literally.
 So patience and most likely some grow-out time will be necessary.
 Here's Healy's expert process.

-Step two: During your brow appointment, Healy says he (or your pro) will asses if the brows are equidistant from the bridge of the nose and if they are level.
+During your brow appointment, Healy says he (or your pro) will assess if the brows are equidistant from the bridge of the nose and if they are level.
 "Is one higher?
 Splitting the difference often helps here by carefully tweezing under the low one and making sure nothing comes too high on the high one," says Healy.

 Below, two more must-have products Healy recommends while growing out uneven brows.